-The Board of Examiners appoints at least two project examiners.
+The Board of Examiners appoints at least two project content examiners and a project coordinator, where the role of project content examiner and coordinator can be combined.
 The project examiners determine the grade according to a pre-agreed procedure and set extra assignments when needed.
 The tutor provides advice on the assessments of the project management as part of the final assessment.

-Article 6 Project grade
+The project coordinator adjusts the individual grades as described in Article 5.4 and Article 5.6 and hands the final grades in to the exam administration.